yamasite/agora-web-sdk-tutorial-en-us/content/introduction.md

 metaDescription: "Integrate the SDK with one line of code"
 ---

-In this part, you learn to integrate Agora RTC Web SDK by using one line of code and check the SDK version and browser compatibility.
+In this part, you learn to integrate the Agora RTC Web SDK by using one line of code and check the SDK version and browser compatibility.

 ## Implementation